craig8/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 These are the most basic installation steps for the Ecobee driver.
-This guide assumes the user is in the VOLTTRON_ROOT directory, the VOLTTRON platform has been installed and bootstrapped per the  instructions in the VOLTTRON README, and that the Driver HTTP Cache agent has been installed using the installation instructions above.
+This guide assumes the user is in the VOLTTRON_ROOT directory, the VOLTTRON platform has been installed and bootstrapped.

-Below are the seup instructions.
+Below are the setup instructions.

     1. If the platform has not been started: